 At Which Stages Can basic Career Guidance and Counselling?
 Be Offered?

 At all stages, everywhere!

 Further Into Context: What are the Essential Characteristics of the Best Career Guidance Experts?

-The base of any counselling activityis career assessments.
-Career assessments help provide a realistic evaluation of a test-taker’s abilities and strengths.
+The basis of any counselling activity is career assessments.
+Career assessments help provide a realistic evaluation of a test taker’s abilities and strengths.